No-Mesh Umbilical Hernia Repair in Fort Myers, FL

-During your free consultation with Dr. Tomas, he will discuss whether you’re a good candidate for this surgical technique.
+During your free consultation with Dr. Tomas or Dr. Brick, he will discuss whether you’re a good candidate for this surgical technique.
 Our team can also walk you through the cost and help you find accommodations in Fort Myers if you are coming from out of town.

-Dr. Tomas performs the actual procedure under local with intravenous sedation or general anesthesia, depending on your health profile and individual preferences.
-A few days after your umbilical hernia repair, Dr. Robert Tomas will check the incision site and monitor your progress.
+Dr. Tomas or Dr. Brick performs the actual procedure under local with intravenous sedation or general anesthesia, depending on your health profile and individual preferences.
+A few days after your umbilical hernia repair, Dr. Robert Tomas or Dr. Brick will check the incision site and monitor your progress.
 Out-of-town patients are welcome to return home following this checkup.
-You should be able to go back to work a week after your procedure.
+You should be able to go back to a desk job in a week after your procedure.

 We are the best kept secret in hernia surgery.